Sedki-Sghairi/root-scripts/README.md

 # root-scripts
-list of my python scripts to interact with opearation systems.
+List of my python scripts to interact with opearation systems.